gravity-ui/uikit/src/components/Card/README.md

 ## Description

-The Card UI component is a reusable React component that represents a card-like container with customizable styles and functionality.
+The `Card` UI component is a reusable React component that represents a card-like container with customizable styles and functionality.
 It is used to display information or content in a visually appealing and organized manner.

 ## Appearance

-Label can be displayed with multiple styled combination
+`Card` can be displayed with multiple styled combination

 - theme (`normal`, `info`, `positive`, `warning`, `danger`)
 - type (`selection`, `action`, `container`)